Lenovo P2

 The device is available in Graphite Grey and Champagne Gold colour variants.
 It was, at the time of its release, one of the few devices which had a 5000+ mAh battery.

 Specifications

 The device is said to have "a super slim full-metal unibody design".
-In terms of specifications, the device sports a 5.5-inch full HD Super Amoled display with a 1920 x 1080 resolution and 401ppi.
-It is powered by 14 nm 2 GHz 64-bit Octa-Core Qualcomm Snapdragon 625 MSM8953 processor paired with 3GB or 4GB RAM.
-The P2 includes an internal storage of 32GB, which can be further expanded up to 128GB via a microSD card.
+In terms of specifications, the device sports a 5.5-inch full HD Super Amoled display with a 1920 × 1080 resolution and 401 ppi.
+It is powered by 14 nm 2 GHz 64-bit Octa-Core Qualcomm Snapdragon 625 MSM8953 processor paired with 3 GB or 4 GB RAM.
+The P2 includes an internal storage of 32 GB, which can be further expanded up to 128 GB via a microSD card.
 It has two nano SIM card slots.
-One slot is used for SIM while the second slot is used as either SIM or SD Card.
+One slot is used for SIM, while the second slot is used as either SIM or SD Card.